1008tommy/mlops-assignment/README.md

     url = gdrive://1mD6bTYB9qNbT2rWKFndiomxlZTOkmIRi
 ```

-Google Drive authentication requires a custom OAuth Client ID and Client Secret.
+Google Drive authentication requires an OAuth Client ID and Client Secret.
 These credentials are configured locally using:

 ```bash
 dvc remote modify --local myremote gdrive_client_id <CLIENT_ID>
 dvc remote modify --local myremote gdrive_client_secret <CLIENT_SECRET>
 ```

-The Client ID and Client Secret are **not included in this repository for security reasons**.
+The OAuth credentials are not stored in the repository for security reasons.

-ince the OAuth Client ID and Client Secret cannot be publicly included in this repository, users without access to the shared DVC Google Drive remote can place the required CSV files locally at the expected paths.
-(If access to the google drive is needed, request it from Darren the id, secrets and permission to the google drive)
+Users who require access to the shared DVC remote should request access from the project team (Darren).
+If remote access is unavailable, the required datasets can be placed manually at their expected local project paths.

 ---